You’ve just bought yourself a new WD Elements hard drive for your MacBook Pro. You’ve hooked it up to your MacBook ok.

 Why is this happening?

-Is it you’ve heard that your WD Elements drive can work fine on a Mac.
-And you’re here to find out how.
+Your WD Elements drive can work fine on Your Mac.

 Can I Use A WD Elements External Hard Drive On My Mac?

 It doesn’t matter whether you’ve an iMac, MacBook Pro or MacBook Air you can use this drive for mac.

 You first need to get it ready for your Mac to use.

 Preparing To Format WD Elements Drive For Mac?

 Put the USB Micro B cable end into your WD Elements drive.

 Put your WD Elements drive on a firm steady surface.

 Then plug your WD drive into your Mac.